llad/mcp-test/README.md

 ## Getting Started

 1. **Run the MCP Server**
+    - Set an API key in the environment:
+      ```bash
+      export MCP_API_KEY="secret-key"
+      python server.py
+      ```
-    - Instructions for running the server will be provided in future commits.
+    - The server requires the key to be sent in the `X-API-Key` header.

 2. **Use the Jupyter Notebook**
-    - The notebook will show how to connect to the MCP server and interact with the OpenAI API.
+    - The notebook reads `MCP_API_KEY` from the environment and uses it when calling the server.

 ## License